 The CEAC budget for 2022 increased county member dues by a total of \$100,000 to cover anticipated costs for the year.
-The total amount of the member dues was estimated to by \$260,000 in the final approved budget.
+The total amount of the member dues was estimated to be \$260,000 in the final approved budget.
 Not all counties have paid their dues.
 Currently, there are ten counties that have not yet paid their dues for 2022.
-I am providing a list of those counties in case someone has a personal relationship with that County Engineer that would facilitate the payment of the CEAC dues.
+I am providing a list of those counties in case someone has a personal relationship with the County Engineer of that respective county to would facilitate the payment of the outstanding CEAC dues.
 The ten counties are as follows: Alpine, Imperial, Inyo, Marin, Mariposa, Mono, San Benito, San Francisco, Sutter, and Yolo.
 I am currently working directly with Yolo and expect to receive payment soon.
 The total amount of the combined uncollected member dues is \$25,075.

-A review of the attached Treasurer's report with the budget, actuals to date, and the year-end projections shows a shortfall to the CEAC General Fund estimated to be \$35,745.
-That shortfall will require a draw on reserves and reduce the CEAC General Fund balance from \$112,285 at the beginning of the year down to \$16,540 by year end.
+A review of the attached Treasurer's report with the budget, actuals to date, and the year-end projections shows a shortfall to the CEAC General Fund estimated to be \$35,745, where expenditures exceed income.
+That shortfall will require a draw on reserves and reduce the CEAC General Fund balance from \$112,285 at the beginning of the year down to \$76,540 by year end.